Identity Protection Policy

 - Any material mailed in connection with any tax administered by the Department of Revenue; and

 - Documents sent as part of an application or enrollment process or to establish, amend, or terminate an account, contract, or policy, or to confirm the accuracy of the social security number;

 - print an individual’s social security number, in whole or in part, on any postcard or other mailer that does not require an envelope or makes the social security number visible on an envelope without the envelope having been opened.

 Disposal of Materials Containing Personal Information

 Disposal and retention of all records should occur in accordance with University Retention Guidelines available at Records Retention and Administration.
-Prior to disposing of documents contained in these guidelines, departments must request permission to destroy from Human Resource Services and receive a certificate back from the State of Illinois.
-Questions regarding this process should be directed to Human Resource Services at 815-753-6000.
+Prior to disposing of documents contained in these guidelines, departments must request permission to destroy from Ethics and Compliance and receive a certificate back from the State of Illinois.
+Questions regarding this process should be directed to the Records Officer, located in the Ethics and Compliance Office, at 815-753-5560 or RecordsManagement@niu.edu

 Additional protocols apply to the disposal of information containing personal information.
 All materials containing personal information must be disposed of in a manner that ensures that personal information is not readable, usable, and decipherable.
 Proper disposal includes, but is not limited to the following:

 - paper documents containing personal information may be redacted, burned, pulverized, or shredded so that personal information cannot be read or reconstructed.

 - electronic equipment, media and other non-paper media containing personal information must be erased, wiped, sanitized, or destroyed in a manner that prevents retrieval of personal information or software such that the information cannot be reconstructed.
 Disposal of electronic media should occur in accordance with the NIU Procedure and Charges to Surplus Electronic Data Processing Equipment with Hard Drives and with the Illinois Data Security on State Computers Act.